A brief summary of the Hinode instruments is given below, with more details available from the links:

 Wavelength range: 170-210A and 250-290 A (the reflectivity of the multilayers restrict the

-EIS will provide monochromatic images of the transition region and corona at high cadence using
+EIS provides monochromatic images of the transition region and corona at high cadence using

 performance below 180A and above 204A)